telerik/kendo-ui-core/docs-aspnet-mvc/migration/migrating-from-telerik-extensions-for-aspnet-mvc.md

 # Telerik Extensions Migration Overview

-This article aims at demonstrating these differences and at providing a general overview of issues that might occur when migrating from Telerik Extensions for ASP.NET MVC to Telerik UI for ASP.NET MVC.
+This article provides a general overview of issues that might occur when migrating from Telerik Extensions for ASP.NET MVC to Telerik UI for ASP.NET MVC.

 Telerik UI for ASP.NET MVC differs in many ways from Telerik Extensions for ASP.NET MVC.
 Some of these differences are breaking changes.
 Because of the greater changes in terms of assembly names and namespaces, both Telerik Extensions for ASP.NET MVC and Telerik UI for ASP.NET MVC can be used in the same project, side-by-side.
 This enables you to migrate an application component by component, without the need to immediately remove all Telerik Extensions components.

 Below are listed the major changes coming from Telerik UI for ASP.NET MVC.
 Each change marks a difference between Kendo UI and the Telerik Extensions for ASP.NET MVC.
 For each there is a quick summary of the change as well as a detailed description of the modifications.